Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Inviscid linear analysis

-As $M\rightarrow \infty$, it can be expected that the spurious eigenmodes become spatially resolved and that $\sigma_c^{0}$ approaches its exact form.
-Under the spirit of increasing $M$ as well as $N$, with $N = M+2$ as in figure \ref{fig:inviscid_vary_m}, one way to remove the spurious eigenmodes is to use $M$ as large as possible under available computing resource limit.
-However, increasing $M$ comes at a steep computational expense because the cost of finding the eigenmodes is proportional to $(2M)^3$.
-The novelty and usefulness of the method presented here comes from the mapping parameter $L$, which locally controls the spatial resolution as a function of $r$.
-Recalling the resolution parameter $\Delta$ in \eqref{resolution}, $L$ also controls the spatial resolution; however, it controls the spatial resolution {\it locally} so that some domains in $r$ have more resolution, while others have less.
-Unlike $M$ or $N$, changing the value of $L$ does not change the cost of the computation.
+To ``correct'' the under-resolved eigenmodes, We first consider increasing $M$ to its largest possible value within the available computing resources.
+However, increasing $M$ is generally undesirable because it always comes at a steep computational expense; the cost of finding the eigenmodes is proportional to $(2M)^3$.
+Instead, we may consider dealing with the mapping parameter $L$, where the novelty and usefulness of our method come from. $L$ controls the spatial resolution locally as a function of $r$.
+As seen from the resolution parameter $\Delta$ in \eqref{resolution}, $L$ controls the spatial resolution by providing more resolution near the radial origin (i.e., $0 \leq r < L$).
+It is important to note that changing or tuning $L$ does not affect the cost of computation.